Policies & Guidelines

 Normal hours of operations for event and meeting space are 7:00am-10:00pm.
 Requests before or after this time frame may incur a fee and must be approved by the Event Management Office.
-Events occuring past 12:00am require an advisor to be onsite.
+Events occuring past 12:00am require CSC security and an advisor to be onsite.

 Recognized Student Organizations may reserve meeting rooms in the MU at no charge.